blbadger/blbadger.github.io/smaller-lms.md

 It is worth restating the more noteworthy findings of this work as concisely as possible:

-1. An unoptimized flat masked mixer achieves much lower loss than an effectively larger transformer at a given update step.
+1. Language mixers of equivalent 'size' may be trained using much less computational resources than a transformer.
 2. Given equal compute, this same mixer reaches a much lower training and validation accuracy which is reflected in its autoregressive output relative to the transformer's output.
 3. Our mixer implementation uses no traditional regularization techniques (but does not overfit to any greater degree than the transformer), instead relying on the intrinsic generalization inherent in gradient descent-based optimization of high-dimensional space (see [this paper](https://arxiv.org/pdf/2211.09639.pdf) for more on this subject) combined with the 'inherent' regularization in language datasets.
-4. This is all possible without innovations that are now used nearly ubiquitous for transformers such as attention, rotary positional encoding (or any explicit positional encoding at all) or weight tying between the embedding and langauge modeling head
+4. This is all possible without innovations that are now used nearly ubiquitous for transformers such as rotary positional encoding (or any explicit positional encoding at all).
-5. A masked mixer trained using approximately 1/18th the compute of a transformer model published in the TinyStories paper achieves a similar human evaluation score on that dataset
+5. A masked mixer trained using approximately 1/18th the compute of a transformer model published in the TinyStories paper achieves a similar language abilities as a transformer model.